Christian Yelich Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in the league.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in the league.

-- The Tigers' 4.73 team ERA ranks 22nd across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.65).

-- Tigers pitchers combine to rank 23rd in baseball in home runs given up (31 total, 1.5 per game).
+- Tigers pitchers combine to surrender 32 total home runs at a rate of 1.5 per game (to rank 23rd in the league).

-- The Tigers will send Turnbull (1-3) to the mound for his fifth start of the season.
-He is 1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched.
+- The Tigers will look to Lorenzen (0-0) in his third start of the season.

-- The right-hander last appeared in relief on Monday, when he threw 2/3 innings against the Milwaukee Brewers while giving up hits.
+- His last time out was in relief on Saturday when the right-hander threw 2/3 innings against the Baltimore Orioles while allowing hits.

-- In four games this season, the 30-year-old has amassed an ERA of 7.85, with 6.4 strikeouts per nine innings.
-Opponents are batting .301 against him.

 © 2023 Data Skrive.
 All rights reserved.